netbootxyz/build-pipelines/README.md

 - Be an evolving written explanation of the current state of the automated build system spanning all of these externally ingested assets.

-Outside of these core principles this document should provide as much possible information on how to properly participate in the project as a whole.
+Outside of the core principles, this document should provide as much possible information on how to properly participate in the project as a whole.

 ## Templating NETBOOT.XYZ

 Our main visible output is https available customized IPXE Menu assets that can be easily consumed by a series of custom built IPXE boot mediums.
-The purpose of templating the menu output serves two purposes as it makes it possible for this project to be updated by bots reaching out for our own custom hosted assets and it also makes it possible for users to locally host their own customized menu/boot medium sets.
+We template the menu output for two reasons as it makes it possible for this project to be updated by bots reaching out for our own custom hosted assets and it also makes it possible for users to locally host their own customized menu/boot medium sets.
 To encapsilate all build steps and menu templating Ansible was selected as a platform using Jinja templates.

 The build process should always strive to: